Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Experimental Details

 \subsection{Ablation on Prompt Optimizer}

 To validate the effectiveness of the prompt optimizer, we conduct ablation studies by removing the prompt optimization module (w.o.
-PO) and replacing the knowledge restoration component with naive subject-relation-object concatenation (w.KR(cat)).
+PO), replacing the knowledge restoration component with naive subject-relation-object concatenation (w.
+KR(cat)), and substituting the LLM-based NLI evaluator with DeBERTa-v3-large (w.
+NLI(DB)).
 As shown in Table~\ref{aba_PO}, removing the prompt optimizer leads to performance drops across all datasets, confirming its critical role.
 Replacing knowledge restoration with simple concatenation also degrades results, highlighting the importance of knowledge restoration for effective prompt optimization.
+Replacing the LLM-based NLI evaluator with DeBERTa-v3-large achieves comparable but slightly lower performance, demonstrating the advantage of LLM-based semantic feedback.